loreb/zkc-fixes/README.md

 The point is to be able to save notes as inspiration strikes.
 Then you can later go through the inbox to either tag, link, or delete a note.
 Once you are happy, you can archive the note and move it out of the inbox.
-While order isn't necessary, working on the head note is the most convenient.
+While order isn't necessary, working on the head or tail note is the most convenient.
 This way you don't have to copy and paste uuid's constantly.

 ## Example Workflow